dritter321/car_project/README.md

 | 3       | Terraform & AWS Lambda | 2021-02-03 | 4                |
 | 4       | ----                   | 2021-12-04 | -                |
 | 5       | ----                   | 2021-12-05 | -                |

+## Further development features

+- Target bucket could store a parquet file with versioning inputs (currently you need to upload all data in one file)
+- ML Model could have its own deployment with own endpoint
+- Creating unique file name in landing and curated buckets for any uploads
+- Verifying schema of input csv